Brain tumor segmentation challenges – Graylight Imaging’s success

 Brain Tumor Segmentation Challenge 2022

 But that is not the end of great news.
-This year’s edition of BraTS challenge was very different form past editions – and everything because of datasets.
-In 2022 algorithms were tested on 3 different datasets:
+This year’s edition of BraTS challenge was very different from past editions – and everything because of datasets.

-- BraTS 2021 testing dataset
+• BraTS 2021 testing dataset.

-- PED dataset: an independent pediatric population of diffuse intrinsic pontine glioma patients
+• PED dataset: an independent pediatric population of diffuse intrinsic pontine glioma patients.

 We want to express our warmest congratulations to the entire team.
 We are honored to have received such acclaim for our work, which was up against models created by world-class specialists in AI-enabled medical image analysis and tumor segmentation.